encryptedninja/whoami/README.md

 ## whoami
 I am an eJPT certified Penetration Tester, currently working towards the OSCP!

 **Red Teaming:** my profile, tools and methodology I use are for Penetration Testing, Red Teaming.
-Stick around if you're on the same path as and feel free to ping me if you wan't to keep in touch!
+Stick around if you're on the same path as I am and feel free to ping me if you wan't to keep in touch!

 * Here are some things about me: